 The NARS Smudgeproof Eye Primer is my current favourite eyeshadow primer but I feel that the drugstore is severely lacking in good quality shadow primers.
-I’ve tried primers from Rimmel, L’Oreal, Essence and Bourjois but I’m yet to find an eyeshadow primer which even comes to close to higher end eye primers however my friend Kirsty recommend the MUA Luxe Bright and Lighten Eye Primer to me and I knew I had to try it as we like very similar things.
+I’ve tried primers from Rimmel, L’Oreal, Essence and Bourjois but I’m yet to find an eyeshadow primer which even comes to close to higher end eye primers so I bought the MUA Luxe Bright and Lighten Eye Primer to see what it was like.
 I really feel that MUA have seriously upped their game within the last twelve months, and I find myself enjoying their products more than I do Makeup Revolution as MUA are launching lots of unique items whereas Makeup Revolution just keep reproducing imitations which got boring very quickly in my opinion.

 The MUA Luxe Bright and Lighten Eye Primer is part of a duo of primers, this one is designed to Brighten and Lighten with a pale pink hue and there’s an almost black shade which is the Smoke and Smoulder version which is designed to make your eyeshadows deeper and smokier.
 I’ve never seen primers like this before but the Brighten and Lighten version really appealed to me as I tend to use a black cream eyeshadow as a base when I want my eyeshadows to be deeper, but I don’t have anything to brighten my shadows.